About this project

 • / Review scores and metadata may not be perfectly up to date or entirely accurate.
 Data was collected at a point in time and may drift from current listings.

-• / AI-predicted tags (for Metacritic only games without Steam presence) may definitely contain inaccuracies.
+• / AI-predicted tags (for Metacritic and Wikipedia games without Steam presence) may definitely contain inaccuracies.

 Spatial placement is purely algorithmic (and stochastic — running the data pipeline again would produce a slightly different mapping).
 In other words, the specific clustering and placement of games shouldn't be considered perfect.
 Games that are near each other share similar tag profiles, not necessarily similar quality or feel.